YUZHIGUIYI/D3D12Wrapper/README.md

 # D3D12Wrapper
 ## Introduction
-Safely hook `d3d12.dll`, do per-execution-dump or per-draw-dump, and save resource to dds or bin file.
+Safely hook `d3d12.dll` and `dxgi.dll`, do per-execution-dump or per-draw-dump, and save resource to dds or bin file.

 ## Getting started
 Firstly, clone this project: